Anuj-Khadka/mathify/README.md

 # mathify
-A calculator application made with React JS.
+A fully functional calculator application made with React JS.

 ## Start application
 - clone the reposiory in your local machine.